section-engineering-education/engineering-education/content/articles/dockerized-prisma-postgres-api/index.md

 In this case, you will wrap the whole application and run it using the [Docker containers](/engineering-education/getting-started-with-docker/).

-If you're new to Docker, it is highly recommended to go through them before proceeding further:
+If you're new to Docker, it is highly recommended to go through these articles before proceeding further:
 - [Docker concepts](/engineering-education/docker-concepts/)
 - [How Docker containers work](/engineering-education/running-and-managing-docker/).

 To create Prisma servers, check out [this guide](/engineering-education/api-with-prisma-and-nodejs/) to learn how to create one from scratch.

 #### Set the schema
-First, create a project folder named `dockerized-prisma-postgres-api` and run `prisma init`.
+Now we can create a project folder named `dockerized-prisma-postgres-api` and run `prisma init`.

 As explained earlier, the main building block of a Prisma API is to configure the `schema.prisma` file.
 Here, you will use the PostgreSQL database as the data source provider.